AlexGabrielSilveira/Ecoleta/README.md

 This site maked during Next Level Week - Starter

-And with thisproject i learned many important concepts how template engines,  sql databases and solidify my knowledge on javascript that to more i had basics knowlegde ever the doubt remains to APIs requisitations.
+And with this project i learned many important concepts how template engines,  sql databases and solidify my knowledge on javascript that to more i had basics knowlegde ever the doubt remains to APIs requisitations.
   But this has been amazing week, and i will make alterations in this project